 Physicist Nima Arkani-Hamed delivered a series of lectures on “Research Skills” in 2009 as part of the Perimeter Scholars International (PSI) program at the Perimeter Institute for Theoretical Physics.

-Here is Nima talking about the most important research skill of all:
+Here’s Arkani-Hamed talking about the most important skill of research:

 And that’s something that I will try to get you some flavor of towards the latter part of the lectures.

 You can also watch all other past PSI lectures (a).
 Or explore the whole library of videos at the Perimeter Institute Recorded Seminar Archive (PIRSA) (sidenote: “PIRSA is a permanent, free, searchable, and citable archive of recorded seminars from relevant bodies in physics.
 This resource has been partially modelled after Cornell University’s arXiv.org.
 Accessibly by anyone with internet, Perimeter aims to share the power and wonder of science with this free library.”) .